| By Chuck Schaeffer

 Design isn't just for websites, products, promotions and mobile apps.
 Good design solves a problem with a result that achieves an emotional reaction.
 This is powerful as we all know that people are emotional and make purchase decisions based on emotions.

-Even the vendor/customer conversations have changed from one-way monologues initiated by vendors (and generally consisting of marketing offers and other less than relevant broadcasts to consumers) to two-way dialogues initiated by consumers using the channels, devices, protocols and terms they prefer.
+Even the vendor/customer conversations have changed from one-way monologues initiated by vendors (and generally consisting of marketing offers and other less than relevant broadcasts to consumers) to two-way dialogues initiated by consumers, or agreed to by consumers, using the channels, devices, protocols and terms they prefer.

-Fortunately, design thinking is a problem solving method intended for big challenges, multi-faceted problems, open ended problems, and problems with no right answer and in need of a best answer.
+Fortunately, design thinking is a problem solving method intended for big challenges, multi-faceted problems, open ended problems, and problems where there may be no right answer and in need of a best answer.
 It's designed for many of the biggest business challenges such as culture shifts, customer engagement, innovation and imagining the future.

 The design thinking framework begins with customer empathy.
 Market research may help define customer demographics and segments, but to achieve empathy understanding you must identify customer personas, traits, characteristics, feelings and desires.
 When customers are better understood at an emotional level, businesses can better design products, services and experiences that satisfy their emotions and make real advancements in affinity, loyalty and customer share.